-According to the Carnegie Foundation’s landmark report, “Educating Lawyers: Preparation for the Practice of Law,” most law schools fail to develop the ethical framework necessary to enable students achieve the highest standards of competence and professionalism.
+According to the Carnegie Foundation’s landmark report, “Educating Lawyers: Preparation for the Practice of Law,” most law schools fail to develop the ethical framework necessary to enable students to achieve the highest standards of competence and professionalism.

-The Center for Ethical Formation and Legal Education Reform coordinates the programs and resources Regent Law has committed to developing students’ professional identities.
+The Center for Ethical Formation & Legal Education Reform coordinates the programs and resources Regent Law has committed to developing students’ professional identities.
 It accentuates Regent Law's expertise in training students within the complexities of the legal environments in which they will eventually practice.

 The Center’s goal is to produce lawyers who have an understanding of the nature and purpose of the legal profession and are committed to the ethical practice of law.

 Thought Leadership.
 The Center’s faculty publish and present on the topic of professional identity formation nationwide.
 The Center also fosters scholarly inquiry into the pedagogy of moral formation, that is, how law professors can learn to teach within both cognitive and affective paradigms.
 The Center also provides Continuing Legal Education (CLE) courses on ethical formation and the legal profession.